Max-winstone/The-Icons/README.md

-# The Making of a Legend: Toyota 2000 GT and the Yamaha Alliance
+# Toyota 2000 GT Answer to First Japanese Car

 The car manufacturer **Toyota** is known for **robustness, reliability, innovation in engineering**, and **tough longevity** of their products.
 But how did it earn that reputation, begning of Toyota sport car flagship.